BrianBravoski/BrianBravoski/README.md

 ### Hi there 👋
-My name is Brian Kemboi a software developer based in Nairobi kenya, currently still a student
+My name is Brian Kemboi a software developer based in Nairobi kenya.

 <!--**BrianBravoski/BrianBravoski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->